TheresaLui/SelfHelpContent_v2/articles/problemscopingques.orcas.mysql/scoping-mysql-flexsvr-portalclient-restapi.md

             "required": true
         },
         {
-            "id": "command",
+            "id": "api_version",
             "order": 2,
             "controlType": "textbox",
-            "displayLabel": "Which command(s) are you experiencing issues with?", "required": false
+            "displayLabel": "What is the API version you are using?", "required": false
         },
         {
-            "id": "same_issue_server",
+            "id": "error_message",
             "order": 3,
-            "controlType": "dropdown",
+            "controlType": "multilinetextbox",
-            "displayLabel": "If you have multiple servers, did you experience the same issue on other servers?", "dropdownOptions": [
-                {
-                    "value": "Yes",
-                    "text": "Yes"
+            "displayLabel": "What is the error message you received?", "watermarkText": "",
+            "required": false,
+            "useAsAdditionalDetails": false
         },
         {
-                    "value": "No",
-                    "text": "No"
+            "id": "sample_request",
+            "order": 4,
+            "controlType": "multilinetextbox",
+            "displayLabel": "Can you please share one sample request?", "watermarkText": "",
+            "required": false,
+            "useAsAdditionalDetails": false
         },
         {
-                    "value": "dont_know_answer",
-                    "text": "Don't know or unsure"
-                }
-            ],
-            "required": false
-        },
-        {
             "id": "problem_description",
-            "order": 4,
+            "order": 5,
             "controlType": "multilinetextbox",
             "displayLabel": "Problem description",
             "watermarkText": "Provide your repro steps and other information about your issue",